jsantana21/e-commerce/README.md

 # E-Commerce Website Project

-### Project Duration: January 10, 2021 - February 2021 (Expected Date of Completion)
+### Project Duration: January 10, 2021 - late January / early February 2021 (Expected Date of Completion)

 ### Project Task
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The aim of this project is to create an e-Commerce site using NextJS (React) in the frontend and Commerce.js as a third party API for the backend include features such as product list and details, shopping cart and checking out, and payment using Stripe.